Are Electronic Signatures Legal in Australia?

-We say “nearly all documents” because there are some exceptions.
-These exceptions include documents regarding migration and citizenship, wills, powers of attorney, and some real estate transactions in certain areas of the country.
-A typical business transaction, however, includes none of these restrictions and is, therefore, fair game for an electronic signature.
+There are some exceptions—the Act applies to all laws except for some specific exemptions outlined in the Electronic Transactions Regulations 2000.
+These include documents regarding migration and citizenship, wills, powers of attorney, and some real estate transactions in certain areas of the country.
+A typical business transaction, however, includes none of these restrictions, making e-signatures an acceptable execution.

 In most countries, electronic signatures are classified in one of three ways:

-Simple electronic signatures would include things like the tick boxes you click when purchasing a small item on the internet.
-They are not considered to hold much legal water, but they are considered to be valid under Australian law.
+Simple e-signatures include things such as the checkboxes ticked when purchasing an item online.
+They are not considered to hold much legal water, but they are valid under Australian law.

-Advanced and qualified electronic signatures are essentially the same thing, save that a qualified signature is an amped-up version of an advanced signature.
-These types of electronic signatures are easily traced back to their points of origin, and they are heavily encrypted and tightly secured.
-Such a signature would include a digital signature.
+Advanced and qualified e-signatures are essentially the same thing, save that a qualified signature is a heightened version of an advanced signature.
+These types of e-signatures are easily traced back to their points of origin, heavily encrypted, and tightly secured.

-Digital signatures are special cases of an electronic signature, but it is specifically linked to an identity and can easily be verified.
-Simple electronic signatures do not have these features, and are therefore more difficult to verify.
+These types of e-signatures are specifically linked to an identity and can easily be verified.
+Simple e-signatures do not necessarily have these features, and are therefore more difficult to verify.

 How Can Concord Help?

-Since we are aware of electronic signature laws all around the world, we are also well equipped to provide software services for electronic signatures and contract management in the U.S., Europe, South America, and yes, Australia.
+Concord is global—with customers, servers, and support around the world.
+Since we are aware of electronic signature laws all around the world, we are also well equipped to provide software services for electronic signatures and contract management in the U.S., Europe, South America, and of course, Australia.